-Post out on Year ended
+Particulars Year ended

-Particulars March-21 March-20
+March-21 March-20

 - Audit Fees 29 27

 - Tax audit 6 4

 - Limited Review 7 9

 - Other services (certification) 16 20

 - Out-of-pocket expenses 1 1

 Total 59 61

 Employee Benefits 33.

 A. Gratuity

 The Company has a defined benefit gratuity plan.
 Every employee who has completed five years or more of service gets a gratuity on departure at 15 days salary (last drawn salary) for each completed year of service.
 The scheme is funded with an insurance company in the form of a qualifying insurance policy.